Meningococcal disease is a rare but severe infection caused by a bacteria.

 What are the risks of meningococcal disease?

-Meningococcal infections are serious and life threatening.
-They can include meningitis, an infection of the lining that covers the brain and septicemia, an infection of the blood.
-It can also cause pneumonia (infection of the lung).
+Meningococcal infections are serious and life-threatening.
+They can cause meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
+The disease can also cause pneumonia.
 For every 100 people who get sick, 15 will die even if they receive treatment.
-Permanent complications include brain damage, deafness and loss of limbs.
+Permanent complications can include brain damage, deafness and loss of limbs.

 The best way to not get meningococcal disease is to get immunized.
 Meningococcal vaccines are safe.
 It is much safer to get the vaccine than to get meningococcal disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 There are two publicly funded (free) meningococcal vaccines offered in B.C.
 These vaccines protect against different types of meningococcal bacteria.